OpenSaMD/OpenSaMD/docs/drafts/software-development-maintenance-plan.md

 For each commit there is a pre-commit check which verifies that:

-- All code ad-hears to the black style guide
+- All code adheres to the black style guide
 - Imports are appropriately organised
 - Jupyter notebook outputs are not committed
 - TOML files are valid